Bobby Witt Jr. Player Props: Royals vs. Marlins

 Bobby Witt Jr. At The Plate

-- Witt Jr. is batting .233 with eight doubles, four triples, 10 home runs and 11 walks.
+- Witt Jr. has eight doubles, four triples, 10 home runs and 11 walks while batting .233.

+- He has hit a long ball in nine games this season (15.3%), leaving the park in 3.9% of his chances at the plate.

-- Witt Jr. has had at least one RBI in 32.8% of his games this season (19 of 58), with more than one RBI four times (6.9%).
-He has also been responsible for three or more of his team's runs in two contests.
+- In 19 games this season (32.2%), Witt Jr. has picked up an RBI, and in four of those games (6.8%) he had more than one.
+He has also driven home three or more of his team's runs in two contests.

-- In 30 of 58 games this year, he has scored, and five of those games included multiple runs.
+- He has scored in 52.5% of his games this year, with two or more runs scored in 8.5%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.